TimeBreaker/MARL-papers-with-code/README.md

 ## TODO
-* More papers will be added in [Other Papers](https://github.com/TimeBreaker/MARL-papers-with-code#other-papers) part.
+* More papers will be added to [Other Papers](https://github.com/TimeBreaker/MARL-papers-with-code#other-papers).